Green Artist

 Wood burning art is an awesome talent that takes many years to master.
 If you intend to sell your wood burning artwork, you may be wondering how much to charge for your wood burning art so you can make a profit.

-In this post, I am going to cover how to price wood burning art along with some tips on how to do so.
+In this post, I cover how to price wood burning art along with some tips on how to do so.

 how much to charge for wood burning